ggkarabas/CS403-Project3/README.md

 echo("Current counter value: " + String(counter.count))  # Outputs 'Current counter value: 5'
 ```

+This example demonstrates many of DumPy's core features, including function definitions with type annotations, object-oriented features such as classes, and built-in functions like `echo` for printing output to the console.
+The code is structured in a way that highlights DumPy’s emphasis on clarity, consistency, and maintainability.

 # Implementing DumPy as a Programming Language

-Creating DumPy as a programming language is achievable, though it requires careful planning and significant development effort.
-Below is an outline to guide the process.
+The creation of DumPy as a fully-fledged programming language is certainly achievable, though it requires careful planning and a significant amount of development effort.
+Below is an outline that can guide the process of implementing DumPy as an actual programming language:

 ## 1. Define the Grammar (Parser)
-- Use a parser generator like ANTLR or Python's `ply`.
-- Translate DumPy's grammar rules into a formal grammar recognized by your chosen tool.
+The first step in creating DumPy is to define its grammar using a parser generator like ANTLR or Python's `ply`.
+The grammar rules of DumPy should be translated into a formal grammar that can be recognized by the chosen parsing tool.
+This grammar will dictate how statements, expressions, functions, and other components are structured in DumPy, ensuring that the language follows a consistent syntax.

 ## 2. Implement a Lexer
-- Define tokens for:
-  - Keywords
-  - Operators
-  - Literals
-  - Other syntactic elements
-- Use tools like `ply` or ANTLR to tokenize DumPy source code.
+A lexer is responsible for breaking down the source code into individual tokens.
+To implement a lexer for DumPy, you need to define tokens for keywords, operators, literals, and other syntactic elements of the language.
+Tools like `ply` or ANTLR can be used to tokenize DumPy source code and create a stream of tokens that can be fed into the parser.

 ## 3. Develop a Compiler or Interpreter
+The next step is to develop a compiler or interpreter for DumPy:
-- **Option 1**: Write an interpreter to execute DumPy code directly.
+- **Option 1**: Write an interpreter that directly executes DumPy code, translating it into actions without producing intermediate machine code.
-- **Option 2**: Build a compiler that transpiles DumPy into Python or bytecode for a custom virtual machine.
+- **Option 2**: Build a compiler that transpiles DumPy code into Python or bytecode for a custom virtual machine.
+This would allow DumPy to run efficiently on various platforms.
-- Start with a simple interpreter using Python for rapid prototyping.
+- It is recommended to start with a simple interpreter using Python for rapid prototyping, as this will help establish the core functionality of the language.

 ## 4. Integrate a Type Checker
-- Implement static type checking to enforce DumPy's type safety principles.
-- Use Abstract Syntax Trees (ASTs) to validate:
-  - Function signatures
-  - Variable types
-  - Return values
+To enforce DumPy's type safety principles, a type checker should be integrated into the language.
+This type checker would use Abstract Syntax Trees (ASTs) to validate that function signatures, variable types, and return values match the expected types.
+This will ensure that DumPy code adheres to the principles of type safety, reducing runtime errors and making debugging easier.

 ## 5. Build a Standard Library
-- Provide built-in functions (`echo`, `range`, etc.) and common data structures (lists, dictionaries).
-- Ensure consistency with DumPy's philosophy of simplicity and clarity.
+DumPy should include a standard library with built-in functions like `echo`, `range`, and common data structures like lists and dictionaries.
+The standard library should be designed to be consistent with DumPy’s philosophy of simplicity and clarity, providing the tools developers need without overwhelming them with unnecessary complexity.

 ## 6. Error Handling
-- Create clear, precise error messages for syntax and runtime errors.
-- Use descriptive messages to guide developers toward solutions.
+Error handling is a crucial part of any programming language.
+DumPy should provide clear, precise error messages for both syntax errors and runtime errors.
+These error messages should be descriptive enough to guide developers toward effective solutions, making the debugging process as smooth as possible.

-This comprehensive guide has introduced the fundamental concepts of DumPy, from variables and collections to control flow, functions, and object-oriented programming.
-DumPy's design philosophy prioritizes clear, maintainable code, and this is reflected throughout its grammar and syntax.
-By enforcing best practices, DumPy helps developers write code that is clean, understandable, and easy to debug.
+This comprehensive guide has introduced the fundamental concepts of DumPy, ranging from variables and collections to control flow, functions, and object-oriented programming.
+The design philosophy of DumPy prioritizes clear, maintainable code, and this philosophy is reflected throughout the grammar and syntax of the language.
+By enforcing best practices and focusing on readability, DumPy helps developers write code that is not only functional but also easy to understand and maintain.

-Designing a language like DumPy involves balancing user-friendly syntax with the power of traditional programming constructs.
-By focusing on readability and best practices, DumPy stands as a suitable choice for developers wanting a simple yet powerful language to build and maintain reliable software.
+Designing a programming language like DumPy involves finding the right balance between user-friendly syntax and the power of traditional programming constructs.
+By focusing on readability, consistency, and best practices, DumPy is positioned as a strong choice for developers who want a simple yet powerful language to build and maintain reliable software.